fossasia/pslab-android/README.md

 #### How to `git squash`?

-As a tip for new developers those who struggle with squashing commits into one, multiple commits may appear in your pull request mostly due to following reasons.
+As a tip for new developers who struggle with squashing commits into one, multiple commits may appear in your pull request mostly due to the following reasons.

  * Intentionally adding multiple commit messages after each change without just `git add`ing.
  * Updating the current branch with the remote so a merge commit takes place.

 Despite any reason, follow the steps given below to squash all commits into one adhering to our best practices.

  * Setup remote to upstream branch if not set before

 `$ git remote add upstream https://github.com/fossasia/pslab-android.git`

  * Check into the branch related to the pull request

 `$ git checkout <branch-name>`

  * Perform a soft reset to retain the changes while removing all the commit details

 `$ git reset --soft upstream/development`

  * Add files to the staging area

 `$ git add <file paths or "." to add everything>`

  * Create a new commit with a proper message following commit message guidelines

 `$ git commit -m "tag: commit message"`

  * If you have already made a pull request

 `$ git push -f origin <branch-name>`

 ### Branch Policy

 We have the following branches
 * **development** All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
 Make sure it passes a build check on Travis.
 * **master** This contains the stable code.
 After significant features/bugfixes are accumulated on development, we move it to master.
-* **apk** This branch contains automatically generated apk file for testing.
+* **apk** This branch contains an automatically generated apk file for testing.

 ### Code style

-Please try to follow the mentioned guidelines while writing and submitting your code as it makes easier for the reviewer and other developers to understand.
+Please try to follow the mentioned guidelines while writing and submitting your code as it makes it easier for the reviewer and other developers to understand.

- * While naming the layout files, ensure that the convention followed is (activity/fragment) _ (name).xml like ```activity_oscilloscope.xml``` , ```fragment_control_main.xml``` .
+ * While naming the layout files, ensure that the convention followed is (activity/fragment) _ (name).xml like ```activity_oscilloscope.xml```, ```fragment_control_main.xml```.
  * Name the views and widgets defined in the layout files as (viewtype/widget) _ (fragment/activity name) _ (no. in the file) like ```spinner_channel_select_la1``` , ```button_activity_oscilloscope1``` .
- * The activity/fragment file name corresponding to the layout files should be named as                       (activity/fragment name)(activity/fragment).java like ```ChannelsParameterFragment.java``` corresponding to the layout file ```fragment_channels_parameter.xml``` .
+ * The activity/fragment file name corresponding to the layout files should be named as                       (activity/fragment name)(activity/fragment).java like ```ChannelsParameterFragment.java``` corresponding to the layout file ```fragment_channels_parameter.xml```.
  * The corresponding widgets for buttons, textboxes, checkboxes etc. in activity files should be named as (viewtype/widget)(fragment/activity name)(no. in the file) like ```spinnerChannelSelect1``` corresponding to ```spinner_channel_select1``` .

 ## Developers